 In addition, the Company provides retail sports services to certain affiliated land-based casinos in exchange for a monthly commission based on the casino's retail sportsbook revenue.
 Services generally include ongoing management and oversight of the retail sportsbook, technical support for the casino's customers, risk management, advertising and promotion, and support for third-party vendors' sports betting equipment.
-Revenue recognized relating to retail sports services provided to affiliated land-based casinos for the three and nine months ended September 30, 2023 and 2022 were not material to the condensed consolidated financial statements.

-Any payables due to the affiliated land-based casinos are netted against affiliate receivables to the extent a right of offset exists and were not material to the condensed consolidated financial statements at September 30, 2023 or December 31, 2022.
+Revenue recognized relating to retail sports services provided to affiliated land-based casinos for the three and six months ended June 30, 2024 and 2023 were not material to the condensed consolidated financial statements.
+Any payables due to the affiliated land-based casinos are netted against affiliate receivables to the extent a right of offset exists.